Tshzzz/pytorch_yolov1/README.md

 ## Yolo v1:
 It's too hard to train yolo v1.
 I'm still can't recurrent the accuracy in voc datasets.

+I train on voc2012 trainsets , the mAp on trainsets can reach to 80. but on the testsets it only has 30.

 I train a single class detect net in coco datasets , it works but still not well.

 I think the yolo has too few boxes to predict the object , and hard to learn the matching strategies.